epccs/RPUpi/Hardware/Testing/linux.md

 ## Serial

-I want to use the serial port to interface over my RS-422 bus.
-So, select Interfacing Options => Serial and check that it is not used for a login.
+Use raspi-config to turn off the login shell to the serial port, and enable the serial port hardware (e.g. /dev/ttyAMA0).

 ```
 ssh pi-bench.local
 sudo raspi-config
 ```

-Disable the boot console (raspi-config does this).
+Disable the boot console (raspi-config does this now).

 ```
 # Pi Zero